 And to top it up, they also impact the beauty of shorelines, resulting in expensive cleanups and financial loss for the tourism and diving industry.

 Assorted marine debris, including the word ‘Trash’ spelled out with golf balls, is displayed on Kahuku beach.
 This is part of the Ocean Defenders Campaign in which the Greenpeace ship Esperanza MV sails to the Pacific Ocean, sometimes referred to as the North Pacific garbage patch, to document the threat that plastic poses to the environment and sea life.

 Ghost nets are fishing nets that have been left or lost in the ocean by fishermen.
 These nets, often nearly invisible in the dim light, can be left tangled on a rocky reef or drifting in the open sea.
 They can entangle fish, dolphins, sea turtles, sharks, dugongs, crocodiles, seabirds, crabs, and other creatures, including the occasional human diver.
 Acting as designed, the nets restrict movement, causing starvation, laceration and infection, and suffocation in those that need to return to the surface to breathe. – wikipedia

 Ghost fishing continues

-Since we now know that the ghost nets can travel huge distances from their point of origin they have different effects on marine life.
+Since we now know that the ghost nets can travel vast distances from their point of origin, they have different effects on marine life.